-James Brewer is an Associate in Tyson & Mendes’ Arizona office.
+James Brewer is an Associate in Tyson & Mendes’ Scottsdale office.
 His practice focuses on insurance defense litigation, including insurance coverage disputes, personal injury and wrongful death lawsuits, premises liability, and bad faith litigation.

 Mr. Brewer has successfully resolved numerous cases involving personal injury, premises liability, property damage, insurance coverage, wrongful death, multiple bodily injury, and property damage, obtaining many favorable settlements and saving his clients substantial amounts.
 He has also obtained decisions for the defense at multiple arbitrations.